The California Nitrogen Assessment: Challenges and Solutions for People, Agriculture, and the Environment

 The CNA underwent rigorous scientific review and stakeholder review stages, which concluded in June 2015.

 The book The California Nitrogen Assessment: Challenges and Solutions for People, Agriculture, and the Environment was published by University of California Press in June 2016 and is available for order in print or e-book here.

-The California Nitrogen Assessment project team is currently planning several outreach events and public meetings for fall 2016.
+The California Nitrogen Assessment project team is currently planning several outreach events and public meetings for 2017.
 Please click here to subscribe for e-mail announcements regarding these events and other points of engagement.
 The most recent e-mail announcement of the release of the CNA is available here.